usmanghani-10/DATA-SCIENCE-ANALYSIS-VISUALIZATION/README.md

 🛠️ Custom Tools & Functions: Handy utility functions to streamline your data workflow.
 🚀 Machine Learning Models: Implementations of popular ML algorithms with practical examples.
 Getting Started
-Clone the Repository: git clone https://github.com/yourusername/data-analysis-visualization.git Install Dependencies: pip install -r requirements.txt Explore the Notebooks: Check out the Jupyter notebooks in the notebooks directory for various analysis and visualization projects.
-Contributions Welcome! 🤝
+Clone the Repository: git clone https://github.com/usmanghani-10/data-scinece-analysis-visualization.git Contributions Welcome! 🤝
 Feel free to open issues, submit pull requests, or suggest new features.
 Let's collaborate and make data more accessible and enjoyable for everyone!